Tools You'll Need

 Pour in 1 1/4 cup of diluted coconut milk.
 Add a few mint leaves (optional) and gently mix everything.

 Close the pressure cooker lid.
-Once steam starts to come out, place the weight.
+Once starts to come out, place the weight.
 Pressure cook for 1 whistle on medium flame.

 Once the pressure is released naturally, open the cooker.
 The Matar Pulao is ready.
 Fluff it gently with a fork and serve hot.